-The In 2018, the National Recreation and Park Association recommend as a guideline 6.25 to 10.5 10.1 acres of park land per 1,000 residents.
-Counting the recreation grounds near the elementary school, River Heights is within the recommendation at nine acres per 1,000 residents.
-If River Heights reaches 10.1 acres of park per 1000 seems odd, Why not just say 10 acres / 1000.
-Seems that RH is lower than the recommended area per 1000.
-This does not look correct.
-I get 15.87 acres of parks / 2.028 = 7.82 acres per 1000.
-Using 2017 population of 2028.
+In 2018, the National Recreation and Park Association recommended as a guideline 10 acres of park land per 1,000 residents.
+Counting the recreation grounds near the elementary school, River Heights is close to this recommendation at 7.5 acres per 1,000 residents.
+If River Heights reaches its potential population of 3080 3,580 it will be at 4.89 3.43 acres per thousand people.

-In the future there is the possibility of an two additional park areas: one in the Riverdale area and the second on Stewart Hill Drive where the City presently owns 3.58 acres.
+In the future there is the possibility of an additional park in the Riverdale area.